SHNwastaken/Plant_Disease_Detection/README.md

     *   Use the sidebar controls to enter the ESP32-CAM URL, adjust confidence, start/stop the stream, and view results.

 2.  **Run the Integrated Detection with OpenCV:**
     *   Useful for testing or if a web interface is not needed.
+Displays results in a desktop window.
     ```bash
     python integrated_detection.py
     ```